 Carbon Tax does not apply to AfriSam’s Aggregate products.

-They can contact our Centre for Product Excellence by calling the customer service line and selecting the ‘product technical’ option.
+Customers can contact our Centre of Product Excellence by calling the customer service line and selecting the ‘product technical’ option.